theam/eLLMental/docs-site/docs/02_getting_started.md

         embeddingsSpace.save("Hi!");
         embeddingsSpace.save("Cats are cute");
         embeddingsSpace.save("Dogs are loyal");
-        // You can provide Metadata to the `add` call too Map<String, String> metadata = new HashMap<>();
+        // You can provide Metadata to the `save` call too Map<String, String> metadata = new HashMap<>();
         metadata.put("key", "value");
         embeddingsSpace.save("Hey there!", metadata)